lightningfastcomputing/ThorFork-Mining-Game/README.md

 # TODO

-When physics are improved, replace bounding boxes with SDL_RECTs to take advantage of the library's utilities

 Either standardize Vec2F/Vec2 coordinates or just use float coordinates, Vec2 could come in handly for raycasting later though

 Fix the discover function for the renderer (use rays or something)